mayouni/stzlib/libraries/stzlib/doc/narrations/stz-narration-stzstring-emptiness.md

 ---

-## Rule 4: Emptiness Is Irreplaceable
+## Rule 4: Emptiness Is Irreplaceable but Stretchable

+Replacing any value with emptiness has no meaningful effect, nor does replacing an empty string with another empty string.

+However, replacing emptiness with a non-empty string stretches the empty string to host the new content.

-Replacing emptiness with any value or replacing any value with emptiness has no meaningful effect.
-Softanza enforces this by ensuring replacements involving `""` return the original or logically empty string:
+Softanza enforces this by ensuring replacements involving "" either return the original string or logically adjust to accommodate the replacement.

 ```ring
 ? @@( Q("").ReplaceQ("", "").Content() )